infinum/frontend-handbook/Angular/Angular guidelines and best practices/File and module organization and naming.md

 # Keep the code organized by domain

 As the project grows in size, it gets harder and harder to maintain a good file organization.
 For small projects, it might make sense to group all components in `src/app/components` and all models into `src/app/models`, etc. However, once the project gets large enough, this can get hard to navigate through and maintain.
-For this reason, we recommend grouping the files not by type, but by domain.
-This means, for example, that you might have one directory that has a mix of services, models, and interfaces that are all connected to a common domain entity.
+For this reason, we recommend grouping the files not by type, but by feature/domain.
+This means, for example, that you might have one directory that has a mix of services, models, and interfaces that are all connected to a common feature/domain.

 ## Services and models